andburn/hdt-plugin-statsconverter/README.md

 ## Known Issues
 - Importing of log files essentially replays the games within the file as far as HDT is concerned.
 This can take a long time for large log files.
 - The new way the tracker treats log files means that log importing is only partially working and may need manual updating after the import.

+## Development
+- Like all HDT plugins, when building from source you first need to add a reference to the `HearthstoneDeckTracker.exe` on your system.
+For both the plugin and test projects.
+- The other external dependencies should be restored by [NuGet](https://docs.nuget.org/Consume/Package-Restore) automatically when you build the project.